sbalentine/sunrise_hue/README.md

 # sunrise_hue
-A service for turning on and off lights based on sunrise/sunset times
+A service for turning on and off Philips Hue lights based on sunrise/sunset times

 ## Attribution